 Developed by Donald Lambert and featured in Commodities magazine in 1980, the Commodity Channel Index (CCI) is a versatile indicator that can be used to identify a new trend or warn of extreme conditions.
-Lambert originally developed CCI to identify cyclical turns in commodities, but the indicator can successfully applied to indices, ETFs, stocks and other securities.
+Lambert originally developed CCI to identify cyclical turns in commodities, but the indicator can be successfully applied to indices, ETFs, stocks, and other securities.
 In general, CCI measures the current price level relative to an average price level over a given period of time.
 CCI is relatively high when prices are far above their average.
 CCI is relatively low when prices are far below their average.
 In this manner, CCI can be used to identify overbought and oversold levels.

 The example below is based on a 20-period Commodity Channel Index (CCI) calculation.
 The number of CCI periods is also used for the calculations of the simple moving average and Mean Deviation.

 CCI = (Typical Price - 20-period SMA of TP) / (.015 x Mean Deviation) Typical Price (TP) = (High + Low + Close)/3 Constant = .015 There are four steps to calculating the Mean Deviation.
 First, subtract the most recent 20-period average of the typical price from each period's typical price.
 Second, take the absolute values of these numbers.
 Third, sum the absolute values.
 Fourth, divide by the total number of periods (20).

 Lambert set the constant at .015 to ensure that approximately 70 to 80 percent of CCI values would fall between -100 and +100.
 This percentage also depends on the look-back period.
 A shorter CCI (10 periods) will be more volatile with a smaller percentage of values between +100 and -100.
 Conversely, a longer CCI (40 periods) will have a higher percentage of values between +100 and -100.

 Click here for a CCI calculation in an Excel Spreadsheet.